The vocal counterpart to Love at First Sight

 - In the third set of Dinoverse books, Aaron falls for Claire not at first sight, but because he heard her voice.
 She's known for being spectacularly beautiful, and for some reason when she hears that he fell for her voice before he ever saw her she thinks it's more meaningful.

 - In Wody Głębokie jak Niebo by Anna Brzezińska, Dulio falls in love with Sirocco after hearing her playing flute and seeing her image magically preserved in water.
 This is a pretty big step forward considering that before he intended to kill her for stealing his trophy.
 Sirocco lampshades this and is distrusting at the beginning.
 They end up Happily Married anyway and their love story becomes a legend.
+One character later suggests that Dulio was attracted to her thanks to the magic he felt in her singing, since Sirocco can control demons through her music and mages are always hungry for more power.

 - The Phantom of the Opera